thecyberpreacher/cloud-project/GCP/README.md

 - **Link:** [Set Up a Secure Cloud Environment](./GCP-Project_1.md)

 ### 2. **Encrypt Data at Rest and in Transit**
-- **Description:** Use cloud-native tools to encrypt data stored in Azure and enforce HTTPS for data in transit.
+- **Description:** Use cloud-native tools to encrypt data stored in GCP and enforce HTTPS for data in transit.
 - **Link:** []()

 ### 3. **Deploy a Web Application with a WAF**